KoreanJuho/KoreanJuho/README.md

 # 👋 Hello, Welcome to My GitHub!

 ## 🕶️ Optical Designer
 I'm a dedicated and detail-oriented optical designer, specializing in the design and programming of optical systems.
-I use a combination of Python, VBA, Code V, and Lighttools to develop sophisticated optical programs.
+I use Python, VBA, Code V, and Lighttools to develop sophisticated optical programs.

 ## 🐍 Python Enthusiast
 I primarily use Python for developing optical programs.
 One of my key projects involved converting Qbfs to Aspheres, showcasing my proficiency in Python and its application in optics.